danships/kanboard-import-trello/readme.md

 This is a simple command-line script to move your [Trello-based](http://www.trello.com) boards to your self-hosted [kanboard.net](http://www.kanboard.net) instance.

-If you have any suggestions or found an issue, please report an [issue](https://github.com/matueranet/kanboard-import-trello/issues), suggestions are welcome!
+If you have any suggestions or find an issue, please report an [issue](https://github.com/matueranet/kanboard-import-trello/issues), suggestions are welcome!

 ## Installation
 - Perform a `git clone` or download this repository as a zip file to your local PC-